amyhly/resume/index.markdown

 Creative Graphic Design student with experience in Illustration, branding, and visual communication seeking a retail position in a creative and team-oriented environment.
 Skilled in communication, organization, and customer interaction with a strong passion for art, design, and visual presentation.

 **Creative Skills**
-Traditional and digital illustration
+- Traditional and digital illustration
+- Creative Storytelling
+- Concept Designing
-Branding, layout, and visual design
+- Branding, layout, and visual design
-Adobe Creative Suite and Figma proficiency
+- Adobe Creative Suite and Figma proficiency